ec-coding/ec-coding/README.md

   </a>
 </p>

 Hi, I'm Edwin!
 I am a former teacher who is currently studying Full-Stack web development in the hopes of making a career transition into professional software engineering.
-Please visit [my personal website](https://edwinchoi.netlify.app/) for more information!

 <h2 align="center">My Projects</h2>
 <table bordercolor="#66b2b2">